Qasem215/Qasem215.github.io/_posts/2022-09-07-association-rule-learning.md

 ### Results <a name="overview-results"></a>

-Interestingly, the strongest relationship existed between two products labelled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.
+Interestingly, the strongest relationship existed between two easy to cook food products - this is useful information for the category managers as they may want to ensure that these products are available in one section of the store, rather than existing in their respective product types.

-We also saw some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.
+We also saw some strong relationships between baking products - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by product category rather than necessarily by type might make it easier for customers to find what they are after.

-Another interesting association is between products labelled "small".
-At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!

 We propose to also build a "search engine" for category managers where they can look-up products by keyword in the product association table.

-As an example - we search for any products that associate strongly with "New Zealand" products.
-There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.
+As an example - we search for any products that associate strongly with "juice" products.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
-This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!

 <br>
 <br>